lou1306/hoax/ARCHITECTURE.md

 * We might want print a message when specific states have been reached

-* Setting up `hoa-exec` for runtime verification (RV) would entail adding a hook whereby meeting the acceptance condition (i.e., detecting a violation or deadlock) should trigger a Log action and possibly a Reset.
+* Setting up `hoax` for runtime verification (RV) would entail adding a hook whereby meeting the acceptance condition should trigger a Log action and possibly a Reset.

+# Configuration

+The other idea is to keep command-line options to a minimum and rely on `.toml` configuration files to have reusable, more-or-less self-documenting descriptions of the tool